nmslib/nmslib/README.md

 ## Brief History

 NMSLIB started as a personal project of Bilegsaikhan Naidan, who created the initial code base, the Python bindings, and participated in earlier evaluations.
 The most successful class of methods--neighborhood/proximity graphs--is represented by the Hierarchical Navigable Small World Graph (HNSW) due to Malkov and Yashunin (see the publications below).
 Other most useful methods, include a modification of the VP-tree due to Boytsov and Naidan (2013), a Neighborhood APProximation index (NAPP) proposed by Tellez et al. (2013) and improved by David Novak, as well as a vanilla uncompressed inverted file.
+The history of NMSLIB is also covered in [this episode of the Vector Podcast](https://www.youtube.com/watch?v=gzWErcOXIKk&t=19s)

 ## Credits and Citing